 Many of the country’s organizations are based on Providenciales, as the island is the home to most activity and the vast majority of the population.
-The focus of many local charities in the Turks and Caicos are children, animal wellbeing, or environmental protection.
+The focus of many local charities in the Turks and Caicos is children, animal wellbeing, and environmental protection.

 Turks and Caicos Reef Fund

-Turks and Caicos Reef Fund has a simple yet daunting mission – protect and preserve the reefs and marine environment of the Turk and Caicos.
+The Turks and Caicos Reef Fund has a simple yet daunting mission—to protect and preserve the reefs and marine environment of the Turk and Caicos.
 This charge has taken many forms, including maintaining buoys and moorings at dive and snorkel sites, providing education to young and old alike, controlling invasive lionfish, and forwarding historical and scientific research.

 The Reef Fund is a 501(c)(3) organization and welcomes both donations and volunteers.

 Food For Thought has an important objective: provide breakfast to every school child in the Turks and Caicos.
 Malnutrition has an enormous effect on physical and mental development, and the children’s ability to concentrate and learn.
 Food for Thought provides free breakfast every school day to approximately 450 children throughout the Islands.